h2020charisma/vamas_twa42_p6_raman_calibration/CONTRIBUTING.md

 > ```sh
 > git stash drop
 > ```
-> If you had other local changes besides `pyproject.toml` and `uv.sync`, you likely would want to restore them as well **before** dropping the stash.
+> If you had other unstaged and uncommitted local changes besides `pyproject.toml` and `uv.sync`, you likely would want to restore them as well **before** dropping the stash.
 Also, we use `git restore` and `git stash drop` instead of simply `git stash pop` in order to *completely* override any changes to these files from GitHub.
 If the remote changes are important, however, you might prefer using `git stash pop`.
 This would require resolving any possible conflicts.

 ## Running the formatters & linters